Frequently Asked Questions

 Q. Will I receive a paper statement for my card?

 A. All transactions that you make with your card are available online.
-Log into cardholder.virtualrewardcenter.com and click on the Card Image to view your complete transaction history, including payments and spend activity.
-There is also an option to print your transaction details.
+Log into cardholder.virtualrewardcenter.com and click on the Card Image to view your complete transaction history.

 Q. What is the difference between the Reward Card(s) I’ve received through this Program and a Gift Card that I might purchase for myself?